 Disembarking in Frankfurt, you’ll set off for a full-day excursion to Heidelberg, a red-roofed town on the Neckar River that is home to Germany’s oldest university.

 Enjoy panoramic views from the plaza of imposing Heidelberg Castle.
 You'll also see the famed Heidelberg Tun, an immense wine barrel, now empty, with a capacity of some 58,000 gallons.
 It would seem the immense volume was warranted, judging by the numerous old student pubs, cafés, and beer gardens that line Heidelberg’s charming alleys.
 You’ll sample local food at an included lunch in a local restaurant, then have some free time to explore here on your own.
-Perhaps you’ll poke into the old student jail (the Studentenkarzer), where drunk or unruly collegians were temporarily locked up.
+Perhaps you’ll poke into the old student jail (the Studentenkarzer), where drunk or unruly collegians were locked up temporarily.
 It was considered a badge of honor to spend time here, and you can still see the graffiti scribbled by 19th-century “inmates.”
 After your touring, you’ll transfer to Aschaffenburg, where your ship is waiting.